Great Ormond Street Hospital (GOSH) is a specialist children's hospital providing state-of-the-art management and research in paediatric conditions.

 - Occupational Health (OH) status check.

 - Honorary Training Booklet.
-This must be read and signed and returned along with the other required information.
+This must be read, signed and returned along with the other required information.

 Due to the limited number of placements at Great Ormond Street Hospital, it is not always possible to accommodate all those who wish to attend.
-However, if your first choice dates are not possible we will ask for alternative dates or place you on a waiting list for future cancellations.
+Therefore, we allow students who are not successful, to submit another application containing different placement dates or a different choice of department.